aws-samples/amazon-keyspaces-toolkit/README.md

 Service-specific credentials enable IAM users to access a specific AWS service.
 The credentials cannot be used to access other AWS services.
 They are associated with a specific IAM user and cannot be used by other IAM users.

 * See official documentation for IAM user [Generated service-specific credentials](https://docs.aws.amazon.com/keyspaces/latest/devguide/programmatic.credentials.html) for Amazon Keyspaces
+* You can also use the container by overriding the entrypoint (`--entrypoint aws`).
+[See the awscli documentation on how to use awscli](https://aws.amazon.com/blogs/developer/aws-cli-v2-docker-image/)

 ```sh
 aws iam create-service-specific-credential \